Siege of Jerusalem (63 BC): Siege

 When Pompey arrived in Jerusalem, he surveyed the city:

-Hyrcanus II still had supporters in the city who opened a gate, probably in the northwestern part of the city wall, and let the Romans in.
-That allowed Pompey to take hold of Jerusalem's upper city, including the royal palace, and Aristobulus's party held the eastern portions of the city: the Temple Mount and the City of David.
-The Jews consolidated their hold by breaking down the bridge over the Tyropoeon Valley that connected the upper city with the Temple Mount.
+Hyrcanus II still had supporters in the city, who opened a gate, probably along the northwestern section of the city wall, and let the Romans in.
+This allowed Pompey to take hold of Jerusalem's upper city, including the royal palace, with Aristobulus's party holding the eastern portions of the city: the Temple Mount and the City of David.
+The Jews consolidated their hold by breaking down the bridge over the Tyropoeon Valley, which connected the upper city with the Temple Mount.
 Pompey offered them the chance to surrender, but their refusal made him begin to prosecute the siege with vigour.
 Pompey had his forces construct a wall of circumvallation around the areas that were held by the Jews.
 He then pitched his camp within the wall, to the north of the Temple, where stood a saddle allowed access to the Temple and so was guarded by the citadel known as the Baris, augmented by a ditch.
 A second camp was erected southeast of the Temple.

 The troops then set about filling the ditch that protected the northern part of the Temple enclosure and building two ramparts, one next to the Baris and the other on the west.
 The defenders, from their superior position, sought to hinder Roman efforts.
 When the banks were complete, Pompey erected siege towers and brought up siege engines and battering rams from Tyre.
 Under the protection of slingers driving the defenders from the walls, they began to batter the walls surrounding the Temple.

-After three months, Pompey's troops finally managed to overthrow one of the Baris towers and were able to enter the Temple precinct, both from the citadel and from the west.
-First over the wall was Faustus Cornelius Sulla, the son of the former dictator and a senior officer in Pompey's army.
-He was followed by two centurions, Furius and Fabius, who each led a cohort, and the Romans soon overcame the defending Jews, 12,000 of whom were slaughtered.
-However, only a few Romans troops were killed.
+After three months, Pompey's troops managed to overthrow one of the Baris towers and were able to enter the Temple precinct, both from the citadel and from the west.
+First over the wall was a senior officer in Pompey's army named Faustus Cornelius Sulla, the son of former dictator Sulla.
+Faustus was followed by two centurions, Furius and Fabius, who each led a cohort, and the Romans soon overcame the Jewish defenders, 12,000 of whom were slaughtered.
+Only a few Romans troops were killed.

 Pompey himself entered the Temple's Holy of Holies, which only the High Priest was allowed to enter, and thus desecrated it.
 He did not remove anything, neither its treasures nor any funds, and the next day, he ordered the Temple cleansed and its rituals resumed.
-Pompey then headed back to Rome and took Aristobulus with him for his triumphal procession.
+Pompey then returned to Rome, taking Aristobulus with him for his triumphal procession.